genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/02_build.md

     )
 ```

-3. Run the `buildImage` Gradle task from the root of the **server/jvm/** project. (you can also run this task from your IDE if you prefer):
+4. Run the `buildImage` Gradle task from the root of the **server/jvm/** project.
+You can also run this task from your IDE if you prefer:

 <Tabs defaultValue="linux" values={[{ label: 'Linux/Unix', value: 'linux', }, { label: 'Windows', value: 'windows', }]}>
 <TabItem value="linux">